gospel-desk/www.logstown.com/about/index.md

 ---

 Gospel Desk is a publishing company focused on Christian evangelism and catechesis.
-Its mission is to help the Church build faith rooted in the Gospels.
+Our mission is to help the Church build faith rooted in the Gospels.

 Chad Whitacre is the sole proprietor of Gospel Desk.
 He holds a B.A. in Ancient